Skip to content

 This is the second of five articles where we explore each law in turn, starting with a guiding principle and followed by a conversational narrative that provides real-world context in everyday language.
 For this, we imagined ourselves chatting with an intelligent friend, sipping brandy in comfortable armchairs by a fire (mental imagery inspired by The Economist Style Guide).

-TX Law #2: ‘Data’ before Automation
+TX Law #2: ‘Data’ Outranks Automation

 Principle: Digitalization demands “tax data right first time at source”, not process automation.